AhmedAlshaari/MultiThread-Minotaur-Simulations/README.md

 ```

 ### Solution description:
 I chose the third solution for this problem, the advantage of using a queue is that it organizes the threads while dealing with contention by having the threads enter on a first come first serve basis.
+The disadvantage is that the queue takes up extra space that the other methods don't need.

 So the solution starts by asking for the number of guests and a number of visits allowed, this prevents the program from running infinitely.
 One lead thread takes care of dequeuing the queue and taking visits, while every other thread tries to enter the queue for a chance to see the vase.
 After the number of visits has been reached, it terminates.